-The Division of Vascular Surgery at the University of Wisconsin Department of Surgery obtained RRC approval of its 0-5 Vascular Surgery Residency in 2009 and accepts one resident a year.
-Our third graduate from the program will finish in June 2017.
+The Division of Vascular Surgery at the University of Wisconsin Department of Surgery 0-5 Integrated Vascular Surgery Residency started in 2009 and accepts one resident a year.
 This residency program is designed to produce surgeons who can provide comprehensive care to the vascular patient and be expected to fully participate in the rapid expansion of the field of vascular surgery, both clinically and academically.
-Major goals of this integrated program include:
+We aim to train the future leaders in vascular surgery.
+Two years of dedicated academic development/research time after the second clinical year are a part of the program to help achieve this goal.
+The other major goals of this integrated program include:

-- Provide incremental, progressive training in core surgery and vascular surgery during the five-year program
+Provide incremental, progressive training in core general surgery and vascular surgery during the five-year program

-Please explore this website, view this PowerPoint and the video to the right for more details about our program!
+Please explore this website and view this Powerpoint for more details about our program.
 Additionally feel free to email us with any questions.

 Note: Per the AAMC guidelines, all interviews in the fall of 2020 for the 2021 match will be done virtually due to the ongoing COVID-19 pandemic.